awsdocs/amazon-route53-docs/doc_source/routing-to-rds-db.md

 + A registered domain name\. \(You don't need to use Route 53 as the domain registrar\.\)

 + Route 53 as the DNS service for the domain\.
-To use the procedures in this topic, Route 53 must be your DNS service provider, but you can also create a CNAME record with another DNS service provider\.
+If you register your domain name by using Route 53, we automatically configure Route 53 as the DNS service for the domain\.

-  For more information, see [Using Amazon Route 53 as the DNS Service for Subdomains Without Migrating the Parent Domain](creating-migrating.md)\.
+  For information about using Route 53 as the DNS service provider for your domain, see [Making Amazon Route 53 the DNS Service for an Existing DomainMaking Route 53 the DNS Service for an Existing Domain](MigratingDNS.md)\.

 ## Configuring Amazon Route 53 So You Can Use Your Domain Name to Open Connections<a name="routing-to-rds-db-procedures"></a>